 Here are some online activities I think are truly bizarre:

 - Flame wars.
 There are many things in my life I prefer doing in order to waste time.
-Provoking others to type words so I can retort with other words seems outlandish.
+Provoking others to type insults so I can retort with other insults seems outlandish.

 - Comments in news articles.
 There are very few people in this world whose opinions have any weight with me.
 Complete strangers beseeching others to leave a celebrity alone or bickering about spelling… man, it makes me tired just writing about it.

-OK, I lost interest in typing about that.
+OK, I’m done carrying on about that.
 The point is that everybody falls into weirdness when beheld through the spectacles of other people.
 What others might perceive as my weirdness happens to be loving the idea of a shrunken man in various situations often precipitated by me.
 Thinking of him in a cage, any cage, especially a birdcage, seems mundane to me, normal as normal can be, and nothing at all extraordinary.